Secure Reliable Transport

 Secure Reliable Transport (SRT) is an open source video transport protocol that utilises the UDP transport protocol.
+The SRT Protocol specification is available as an Internet Draft from the IETF.

 Overview

 SRT provides connection and control, reliable transmission similar to TCP; however, it does so at the application layer, using UDP protocol as an underlying transport layer.
 It supports packet recovery while maintaining low latency (default: 120 ms).
 SRT also supports encryption using AES.

 The protocol was derived from the UDT project, which was designed for fast file transmission.
-It provided the reliability mechanism by utilising similar methods for connection, sequence numbers, acknowledgements and re-transmission of lost packets.
-It utilises selective and immediate (NAK-based) re-transmission.
+It provided the reliability mechanism by utilizing similar methods for connection, sequence numbers, acknowledgements and re-transmission of lost packets.
+It utilizes selective and immediate (NAK-based) re-transmission.

 SRT added several features on top of that in order to support live streaming mode: